ceph/ceph-rust/README.md

 cd /bootstrap/vms/vagrant
 ./CEPH_UP

 **NOTE: If using the latest version of chef-bcs, you can enable an automatic development environment to be built with all of the development tools.
-See the project for details.**
+See the project for details.
+It does it by default for Vagrant build.**

 This will take about 30 minutes to build out.
-It installs CentOS 7.2, downloads all of the parts required to get Ceph up and running with good options.
+It installs CentOS 7.3, downloads all of the parts required to get Ceph up and running with good options.

 Once complete you can then login to the first node: vagrant ssh ceph-vm1